 In the final edition of The Origin of Species published during his lifetime (1872), Charles Darwin notes that, “some instances of correlation are quite whimsical; thus cats which are entirely white and have blue eyes are generally deaf.”
 As he says, it was folk nonsense even in the 19th century.

 Modern science shows that, while there may be a higher incidence of hearing loss in white cats, the genes that govern white coat, eye color, and hearing are all different, and that it occurs both in male and female cats.
 Since albino cats are not white to begin with, the notion that there is any causal link between albinism and deafness is equally fallacious.

-Have you ever owned or encountered an albino kitten or cat?
-Share your photos, stories, and experiences with these few-and-far-between felines in the comments!
+Have you ever owned or encountered an albino cat or kitten?
+Share your photos, stories and experiences with these few-and-far-between felines in the comments!

 Learn more about cat colors on Catster.com: